danielskowronski/hetzner-auction-hunter/README.md

   hetzner-auction-hunter:latest --provider $HAH_PROVIDER --price 38 --disk-size 3000 --ram 24
 ```

-For more universal executions you may consider using `docker run --env-file`.
+For more universal executions, you may consider using `docker run --env-file`.

 ## debugging